sebbacon/home-automation/README.md

 Once you've taught-in the thermostats, you can set their daily schedule: up to 7 heat/time pairs per day, per thermostatic head.
 The EQ-Max! software is very clunky for this, particularly as you typically want to do a lot of cut-and-paste, so I've [added a command to python-maxcube-api](https://github.com/sebbacon/python-maxcube-api/tree/add-program-setting) to allow you to save and set programmes in JSON.

+When playing with scripting, I found TRVs would randomly stop responding.
+It turns out this is because of the "1% rule" - each RF band has a "duty cycle" which is the maximum ratio of time on the air per hour.
+Basically, 1% means you can speak 36s per hour.

 ### openHABian